git4rk/ApplicationServeronCloud/systemAccess.md

 * The host name
 * The admin user and admin password
 * A private SSH key
-* The WebSphere® admin user and admin password
+* The WebSphere&reg; admin user and admin password
 * The Admin Center and Admin Console URLs